Preparing For Your Test

 Come wearing clothes you can comfortably run or bike in

-Bring a water bottle for after
+Bring a water bottle for after (we'll have something for you if you forget)

 If you have asthma, bring your inhaler